 There is a problem that maybe you do not know what driver is outdated, so you can try to update the outdated drivers with Driver Booster.

-Driver Booster, an automatically drivers download and update tool, can help users to get the latest graphic driver, audio driver, USB driver, mouse driver etc with one click.
-And as the best driver scanner, it can detected the most outdated and missing drivers for your computer.
+Driver Booster, an automatically drivers download and update tool, can help users to get the latest graphic driver, audio driver, USB driver, mouse driver etc. with one click.
+And as the best driver scanner, it can detect the most outdated and missing drivers for your computer.

 4. Download, install and run Driver Booster on Windows 10.